geeknik/nuclei-template-generator/README.md

 Please open an issue if you encounter a bug, have a suggestion, comment, or idea.
 Feel free to open a pull request if you want to fix a bug or make an improvement of your own. \m/

 # Disclaimer
-* You agree, by downloading this software, to use it at your own risk and to only use it for educational purposes.
+* You agree, by downloading this software, to use it at your own risk.
+We are not responsible for damages caused by your use of this software.
 * This project is not affiliated with, nor endorsed by, [Project Discovery](https://github.com/projectdiscovery).